sarahyjja/BoobleBook/ReadMe.md

 The `test` folder contains all the tests created for this app.
 JEST is the testing framework in use in this app.

-_To run the test:_
+**To run the test:**

 `npm test` -> inside your terminal/console

 ## What I've learned 👣

 - Local storage is only for the browser!!!

 - To have the possibility to save un item, like the browser, I fake a 'cache' file.
 This file is created every time that a search is run and save the search inside.
 When the app is running and the first search is done, this file will then contains 5 items due to the most recent search.
 Every time the command search is used, this file is overwritten by the most recent search.

 - I don't need API key all the time!

 ## What I struggled with 💆‍♀️

 - Local storage again!
 I had to find solution to manage it and I spent quite some time to really understand what I was looking for.

 ## What I'm happy with 💛

-- As I didn't have used a thousand libraries to do this project
+- I didn't use a thousand libraries to do this project
-- As I stayed as simple as I could to keep a clear and clean code
+- I stayed as simple as I could to keep a clear and clean code
-- Ads I sticked to the TDD methodology to test the project
+- I sticked to the TDD methodology to test the project

 ## What's next?
 Stretch goals 👩‍🎤

-- The save command can save multiple books in one time
+- The `save` command can save multiple books in one time
 - Deleting the whole list or just an item from the list
-- Give to this app a bit of love with a less abrupt interface
+- Give to this app a bit of ✨ love ✨ with a less abrupt interface